Wave your hand or just speak up as seems appropriate.

 in summer semester 90-minute periods, there will be

-a bit of break after the group activity.
+a bit of break after the group activity---which will be 40 to 50 minutes

 For the remote instruction course,